 Similar to the corn method above, you will want to blanch green beans before freezing.
 Once cool, place them in a freezer bag.

-Having frozen green beans on hand will make adding veggies to your meal prep dishes super easy, like with this Ground Turkey, Green Beans, and Rice.
+Having frozen green beans on hand will make adding veggies to your meal prep dishes super easy.

 7. Zucchini: Slice & Freeze for Smoothies